nrc/tmit/README.md

 A monthly newsletter on all things [TiKV](TODO).

 This repo is where issues of TMiT are written and saved for posterity.
 If you would like to contribute some text, please send a PR against the [next issue].
+If you know of something that should be included but don't want to write about it, leave a comment (and preferably a link) on [this issue].

 If you'd like to read the current and previous issues, see TODO.